brylevkirill/notes/Deep Learning.md

 >	"Neural Turing Machines are magnificient but they are sequential (= non parallelizeable) and deep (= hard to train)."

 >	"Why are NTM so deep?
 At each step ("clock tick") the NTM can modify only one element in its memory.
 It takes many clock ticks to create a large structure in memory.
 Requires massive back propagation."

+>	(learns to add and multiply long binary numbers)

   - <https://youtube.com/watch?v=LzC8NkTZAF4> (demo)
   - <https://youtube.com/watch?v=hVv4M0bTBJc> (Sutskever)